fluxcd/community/GOVERNANCE.md

 Scope and responsibilities:

-- shared Maintainers responsibilies, as well as
+- shared Maintainers responsibilies, as well as:
 - overseeing the project health and growth
 - maintaining the brand, mission, vision, values, and scope of the overall project
 - changes to licencing and intellectual property
 - administering access to all project assets
+- administering, creating, archiving, and deleting source code repositories
 - handling code of conduct violations
 - managing financial decisions
 - defining the scope and responsibilities of all other teams